Skip to Content

 Sharing is caring!

-I am often asked the question should I get a second puppy Pomeranian or should I get a second Pomeranian?
+I am often asked the question should I get a second puppy Pomeranian, or should I get a second Pomeranian?

-Numerous breeders, trainers, dog behaviorists and shelters actively discourage adopting siblings or even two dogs of the same age.
+Numerous breeders, trainers, dog behaviorists, and shelters actively discourage adopting siblings or even two dogs of the same age.
 There has been anecdotal evidence that behavior problems may occur during the main periods of development.

-Because the two puppies have such a deep bond that it hinders their individual ability to grasp and absorb the fundamentals of canine and human communication methods.
+The two puppies have such a deep bond that it hinders their individual ability to grasp and absorb the fundamentals of canine and human communication methods.

 Littermate Syndrome is the risky downside to raising sibling Pomeranian puppies.
-Littermate Syndrome isn’t a given; it’s merely a risk to consider.
+Littermate syndrome isn’t a given; it’s merely a risk to consider.

 Common Signs of Littermate Syndrome Include:

-• Fearful around strangers, other dogs and other unusual stimuli (neophobia).
+• Fearful around strangers, other dogs, and other unusual stimuli (neophobia).

 • Overwhelming feelings of anxiety if they’re even separated for a short time.